UKCloud/documentation/articles/vmware/vmw-how-manage-snapshot-protection.md

     The amount of time it takes for your changes to take place depends on how many requests are in the queue.
 If there are any problems with the request, the button in the **Snapshot Protection** column changes to a red **Failed** button; in this situation, contact UKCloud Support for further assistance.

     Backup status information is updated daily on the UKCloud Portal by 1000, but typically within minutes of the close of the backup window.

+    > [!NOTE]
+    > If you remove a VM from backups, the status icon for the VM will display as a red cross until the end of the previously selected retention period.
+When the end of the retention period is reached, the status icon will change to the grey minus sign.

 ## Managing Snapshot Protection for a VDC